snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

    * Specify the **issue modified time period**.
 This option will only index the Jira issues that are created or modified in the time period selected on a **rolling basis** based on current crawl.

    > [!TIP]
-   > You may use the JQL filter to index only specific Jira issue types using "*issueType in (Bug,Improvement)*"
+   > You may use the JQL filter to index only specific Jira issue types using "*issueType in (Bug, Improvement)*"

 **Manage Properties**